• Home

 Absolutely!
 To make soda bread without buttermilk, simply use 200ml/7oz regular milk with 1 tablespoon of lemon juice (apple cider vinegar or white wine vinegar also work) stirred into the milk to sour it…it will work just fine!

-If you prefer, you can use a 50/50 mixture of yogurt and milk in place of the buttermilk.
+If you prefer, you can use natural yogurt in place of the buttermilk.

 Alternatively, why not try my No Buttermilk Soda Bread, which is also vegan and dairy free?